aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 ***Q7: What do you see in the output?
 Copy it here.***
 Note: to get the score for this question both your output must be correct and your implementation must also be correct.

 ***Q8: What do you observe in terms of run time for each file?
 Which file is slowest and which is the fastest?
-Can you explain your observation?.***
+Explain your observation?.***

 #### B.2.
 Print the top 5 languages by number of tweets